VajiraL/vl-web/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a double master student at the University of Tokyo and the United Nations University.
 At the University of Tokyo I am studying Urban Environmental Engineering at the Department of Urban Engineering.
 I am researching sustainable sanitation planning systems using spatial data analysis.
-At the United Nations University, I study in the Sustainability MSc programme, where my research is in the field of development economics.
+At the United Nations University, I study in the Sustainability MSc programme.

 Before moving to Japan in 2020 for higher studies, I worked in the water and sanitation sector in Sri Lanka for three years after graduating from the Civil Engineering programme at the University of Moratuwa.
 I worked in both private and public sector and had the opportunity to be part of some exciting engineering projects.
-Modelling and design of water and sewerage systems was one of my main responsibilities.
-I extensively used geospatial analysis tools in my work, and while doing that developed a passion for cartography too !
+Modelling and design of water and sewerage systems were my main responsibilities.